 The provision of insurance and reinsurance and of maintenance activities concerning aircraft or components in relation to such listed goods and technology to any natural or legal person, entity or body in Russia or for use in Russia is also prohibited.
-The exception noted above does not apply in relation to those activities, so that the prohibition therefore is of immediate effect.
+The exception noted above did not apply in relation to those activities, so that the prohibition was of immediate effect.

-In its Frequently Asked Questions on Insurance and Reinsurance, the European Commission states that it needs to be differentiated between (i) insurance in relation to a sale, supply, transfer or export of aircraft etc. and (ii) specific insurance or reinsurance in relation to an aircraft.
-Insurance in relation to a sale, supply, transfer or export of aircraft etc. shall benefit from the exception for execution until 28 March 2022 if the insurance contract was concluded before 26 February 2022.
-In line with that, in its Frequently Asked Questions on the Closure of EU Airspace issued on 21 March 2022, the European Commission states, inter alia, that the exception allows, until 28 March 2022, the provision of insurance or reinsurance to leasing companies for aircraft and engines subject to operating or finance lease arrangements signed before 26 February 2022, including when such aircraft or engine is used in Russia or leased to a Russian person.
+In its Frequently Asked Questions, the European Commission states that it needs to be differentiated between (1) insurance in relation to a sale, supply, transfer or export of aircraft etc. and (2) specific insurance or reinsurance in relation to an aircraft.
+Insurance in relation to a sale, supply, transfer or export of aircraft etc. benefitted from the exception for execution until 28 March 2022 if the insurance contract was concluded before 26 February 2022.
+In line with that, in its Frequently Asked Questions, the European Commission states, inter alia, that the exception allowed, until 28 March 2022, the provision of insurance or reinsurance to leasing companies for aircraft and engines subject to operating or finance lease arrangements signed before 26 February 2022, including when such aircraft or engine is used in Russia or leased to a Russian person.

-By contrast, specific insurance or reinsurance in relation to an aircraft or components shall not benefit from the exception.
+By contrast, specific insurance or reinsurance in relation to an aircraft or components did not benefit from the exception.
 However, in its Frequently Asked Questions on Insurance and Reinsurance the European Commission states that the provision of insurance or reinsurance in the context of an international flight in and out of Russia by a non-Russian airline which does not have a Russian insurance or reinsurance is not covered by the prohibition "as it is not for 'use in Russia' but part of the normal international services provided by an airline".

-In addition, on 28 February 2022, Regulation (EU) 2022/334 closed the airspace of the EU for Russian aircraft with immediate effect.
+In addition, on 28 February 2022, Council Regulation (EU) No. 2022/334 closed the airspace of the EU for Russian aircraft with immediate effect.

-It is now prohibited for any aircraft operated by Russian air carriers (including as a marketing carrier in codesharing or blocked-space arrangements), and for any Russian registered aircraft or for any non-Russian-registered aircraft which is owned, chartered, or otherwise controlled by any Russian natural or legal person, entity or body, to land in, take off from or overfly the territory of the EU.
+It is now prohibited for any aircraft operated by Russian air carriers (including as a marketing carrier in code-sharing or blocked-space arrangements), and for any Russian registered aircraft or for any non-Russian-registered aircraft which is owned, chartered, or otherwise controlled by any Russian natural or legal person, entity or body, to land in, take off from or overfly the territory of the EU.
 "Russian air carrier" is defined in this context as an air transport undertaking holding a valid operating licence or equivalent issued by the competent authorities of the Russian Federation.

 An exception only applies in cases of emergency landings or emergency overflights.
-Furthermore, under very limited circumstances, the competent authorities in the Member States of the EU may, grant authorizations to such landing, overflight etc., if it is required for humanitarian purposes.
+Furthermore, under very limited circumstances, the competent authorities in the Member States of the EU may, grant authorisations to such landing, overflight etc., if it is required for humanitarian purposes.

-In addition, Eurocontrol as the Network Manager appointed by the European Commission is required to reject all flight plans filed by aircraft operators indicating an intent to carry out activities over the territory of the EU that violate the afore-mentioned prohibition, such that the pilot is not permitted to fly.
+In addition, Eurocontrol, as the Network Manager appointed by the European Commission, is required to reject all flight plans filed by aircraft operators indicating an intent to carry out activities over the territory of the EU that violate the aforementioned prohibition, such that the pilot is not permitted to fly.

-In its Frequently Asked Questions issued on 21 March 2022, the European Commission addresses several aspects related to the closure of EU airspace.
+In its Frequently Asked Questions, the European Commission addresses several aspects related to the closure of EU airspace.